Evans, Colorado

-The City of Evans is a home rule municipality located in Weld County, Colorado, United States.
+The City of Evans is a home rule city located in Weld County, Colorado, United States.
 The city population was 22,165 at the 2020 United States census, a 19.57% increase since the 2010 United States census.
 Evans is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

-Named for the second Territorial Governor of Colorado, John Evans, the town was established in 1867 and was Weld County's seat of government twice before Greeley finally captured the honor.
+The city was named for the second Territorial Governor of Colorado, John Evans, The town was settled in 1867, and the Evans, Colorado Territory, post office opened on May 16, 1870.
+Evans served as the Weld County seat from 1870 until 1874, and again from 1875 until 1877 when Greeley finally captured the honor.
 Legend in Evans is that the county records were stolen by night-riders from Greeley, who also burned the courthouse down with the county seat documents.
-The town was incorporated in 1885.
+The Town of Evans was incorporated on November 15, 1885.

 Today, Evans, like other towns in Colorado along the South Platte River, is home to a rapidly growing Hispanic population.
 Evans has several primary commercial areas located along US 85 just south of its junction with US 34, as well along 23rd Avenue and on 37th Street with new commercial areas developing as the city expands to the west and south of the South Platte River.

 Geography

-Evans is located at (40.379310, −104.710450).

 At the 2020 United States census, the town had a total area of 27.263 km2 including 0.891 km2 of water.